Will Education Derivatives Be the Next Wall Street Crash?

-The Every Student Succeeds Act (ESSA), which the GOP establishment promised us would return local control over education, has proven that it is just another ploy to destroy parental control.
+The Every Student Succeeds Act (ESSA), which the GOP establishment promised us would return local control over education, has increased control by the federal government and corporations.

 ESSA directs federal dollars for Pay-for-Success schemes as well as providing millions of dollars in grants to schools that require education models designed for data collection – competency based, blended, and/or personalized learning models.

 One of the Pay-for-Success schemes sweeping the investment market is Social Impact Bonds.
 Because data collection is vital for these investments, schools are being pressured to provide even more data.
 Baseline, growth, and value added data are needed to determine the investment return.

 Social impact investing is upfront private capital to start a program such as pre-K. Loan repayment is based on success pre-determined by data.
 Taxpayers are promised savings over the long run by preventing the need for remedial services.

 Another false promise to lure gullible – or greedy – investors.
 SIB programs are being promoted to lawmakers under the guise of alternate funding for education programs yet there seems to be little concern by lawmakers about the realities of these bonds.

 There have been volumes of research about pre-K programs over the past 60 years proving government pre-K programs to be unsuccessful and even causing harm to children.
 Even so, lawmakers continue to throw more taxpayer money down that sinkhole.